Flotsam & Jetsam 1985

 10."Welcome to the Bottom" (5:14)

 Far better than some of their past discs.
-I couldn't stand "High," (at first) thus the reason it (was) missing from my collection.
-The music is a return to their more thrash roots, which is good.
-I guess all things come around, even record labels, as Flots have returned home to Metal Blade, which is probably where they should have stayed as I have read that they were jacked around by MCA and Elektra.
+Some of Flot's 90's releases took some time for me to really appreciate it.
+On some of those album Flots were experimenting with their sound and probably trying to fit into a changing music scene.
+With "Unnatural Selection" Flotsam & Jetsam return to their thrash and speed metal roots, which is good.
+I guess all things come around, even record labels, as Flots have returned home to Metal Blade.
+This is probably where they should have stayed as I have read that they were jacked around by MCA and Elektra.
 In any case, "F**kers" is STUPID.
 "Hey look at us, we can cuss."
-"Promise Keepers" takes a bit of a stab at the Christian movement by the same name by relating it to battered, abused, or oppressed women..
+"Promise Keepers" takes a bit of a stab at the Christian movement by the same name by relating it to battered, abused, or oppressed women.
 (Whatever, this is just not true.
 Promise Keepers promotes putting your wife as FIRST importance, not the opposite as people would have you believe.)
 Anyhow, lyrics aside, the music is enjoyable although that bass drum is really loud and clicky.
-Picked this one up through BMG.

 1. "Dig Me Up to Bury Me" (5:46)